parevalo/workflow/README.md

 * 6 - Stable water
 * 8 - Forest to pastures
 * 9 - Forest to regrowth
-* 10 - Forest to all others (Grasslands, urban, water and "Other")
+* 10 - Forest to all others (Grasslands, urban, water, "Other" AND unclassified)
 * 11 - Pastures to regrowth + former stratum 12 (Grassland, Urban, Water and "Other" to regrowth)
 * 13 - ALL CLASSES (except forest and regrowth) to unclassified
 * 14 - Loss of regrowth (regrowth to all other classes except to forest)